-Recommendation 6.
+Recommendation 5.
 Formalize the RETRs and agree to a plan for consistent updates

-The regional partners will likely benefit from an updated formalized agreement (MOUs or other types of agreement, etc.) between agencies, including ODOT, which defines a plan for clearing debris and repairing RETRs based on their prioritization/tiering and in line with local operational and emergency plans.
+The regional partners will likely benefit from an updated formalized agreement (MOUs or other types of agreement, etc.) between agencies, including ODOT, Port districts and transit providers, which defines a plan for clearing debris and repairing RETRs based on their prioritization/tiering and in line with local operational and emergency plans.

-As roadway and capital improvement programs progress and infrastructure ages, routes should be updated to reflect the current state of infrastructure resilience against the hazard risks.
+As roadway maintenance and capital improvement programs progress and infrastructure ages, routes should be updated to reflect the current state of infrastructure resilience against identified hazard risks.
 Further, improvements to route corridors or new roadway corridors should be included in any route program updates on a regular basis.